bozhinov/bHype/README.md

 Target user groups:
 + DevOps running DevTest environments
 + No noobs

+Will it be ever suitable for production ?
++ Don't think so.
+1) Troubleshooting and maintenance - The platform is not popular amongst IT personnel
+2) Maturity - The code has been around for a while but does not seem to be thoroughly tested.
+3) Lacks features like live migration, video acceleration, direct guest communication

 Am I missing something ?
 + Let me know - have an issue opened